tsimeonov/Computer-Science/01_Product_Store/overview.md

    - Resets the form by setting the state back to empty strings.

 So, on the `HomePage`, we saw that it loops over a list of products and renders a `<ProductCard>`for each one.
 Let's look at that component now to see how the data actually gets displayed.

+This is the component that the `HomePage` uses to display each individual product.

+`fronted/src/component/ProductCard.jsx` (The Reusable Product Display) 📇

+This is a reusable UI component.
+It's designed to receive a single `product` object as a "prop" (property) and display its details in a nice card format.

+Here's what it does:

+- Displays Product Info: It takes the `product` prop and uses `product.image`, `product.name`, and `product.price` to show the product's details.

+- Gets Store Functions: Just like our page components, it uses `useProductStore()` to get the `deleteProduct` and `updateProduct` functions.

+- Delete Button: It has an "Delete" `IconButton` (the trash can, `<AiFillDelete />`) with an `onClick` handler that calls `handleDeleteProduct(product.\_id)`.
+This function, in turn, calls the `deleteProduct` from the store.

+- Edit Button & Modal: This is the most complex part:

+  - The "Edit" `IconButton` (`<BiEditAlt />`) doesn't update the product directly.
+Instead, it calls `onOpen`.

+  - `onOpen` opens a Modal (a pop-up window).

+  - This modal contains another form (just like the `CreatePage`) for editing the name, price, and image.

+  - Clicking the "Update" button in that modal calls `handleUpdateProduct`, which then uses the `updateProduct` function from the store.

+That's the entire frontend UI!
+We've seen all the visual pieces.
+But you might be wondering...

+- How does the `HomePage` actually get the products?

+- How does the `CreatePage` actually send the new product?

+All the components (`HomePage`, `CreatePage`, `ProductCard`) keep mentioning `useProductStore()`.
+This "store" is the final and most important piece of the puzzl